DinethPansiluW/DesktopEasyShortcuts/README.md

 - 🐞 **Windows Unwanted Service Manager** – Read this Repository 👉 https://github.com/DinethPansiluW/Win_Unwanted_Services_Manager *(Located in the 'Additions' folder)*
 - 🔄 **Windows Update** – View and toggle Windows Update settings quickly via script. *(Located in the 'Additions' folder)*
 - 🛍️ **MS Store Installed Apps** – Open the folder of Microsoft Store app shortcuts and optionally create desktop shortcuts. *(Located in the 'Additions' folder)*
-- ⌛ **Power Action Time Manager** – View and modify the countdown times for Shutdown, Restart, Sleep, and Hibernate actions. *(Located in the 'Additions' folder)*

 ## 📁 Installation